Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Visitors from some countries don’t need a Visa to come to Denmark at all, and these people are known as Visa-exempt in Denmark.

 Is it possible to get married in Denmark if you’re Visa exempt?
-Yes, as long as you haven’t overstayed your permitted time here.
+Yes, as long as you haven’t overstayed your permitted time in the Schengen Area.

-Depending on what type of Visa you hold, the stamps on your Visa might be important, as they can be used to prove that you haven’t overstayed your permitted time here – or to show that you have!
+The stamps in your Passport are important, as they prove that you haven’t overstayed your permitted time in the Schengen Area – or to show that you have!

-You will have to show all of the stamps in your passport and Visa to prove that you haven’t exceeded your permitted stay.
+You will have to show all of the stamps in your passport (and if relevant, also your Schengen Visa or residence permit issued by one of the Schengen countries) to prove that you haven’t exceeded your permitted stay.
+There may be instances where you also need to show a previous passport and/or permit?

 Is it possible to get married in Denmark if you’ve overstayed your permitted time and this is marked in your passport and/or Visa?
 Well, this might well be a problem.